 Over the last several years, I’ve discovered the practicality of wearing and using sarongs (I mentioned many of these uses in my Bible devotion, The Sarong).
 In fact, I now include one in nearly all of my outdoor activities, travels, and even around the house and property.
-It’s one of several items that I find the most use for outdoors:
+It’s one of several items for which I find the most use when I’m outdoors, among which are:

 - water bottle